 - Index pattern that automatically configures new indices as follower indices for cross-cluster replication.
 See Manage auto-follow patterns.

 - availability zone

-Contains resources available to a Elastic Cloud Enterprise installation that are isolated from other availability zones to safeguard against failure.
+- Contains resources available to a Elastic Cloud Enterprise installation that are isolated from other availability zones to safeguard against failure.
 Could be a rack, a server zone or some other logical constraint that creates a failure boundary.
 In a highly available cluster, the nodes of a cluster are spread across two or three availability zones to ensure that the cluster can survive the failure of an entire availability zone.
-Also see high availability.
+Also see Fault Tolerance (High Availability).

 - beats runner

-The X-Pack machine learning features use the concept of a bucket to divide the time series into batches for processing.
-The bucket span is part of the configuration information for a job.
+- The machine learning features also use the concept of a bucket to divide the time series into batches for processing.
+The bucket span is part of the configuration information for anomaly detection jobs.
 It defines the time interval that is used to summarize and model the data.
 This is typically between 5 minutes to 1 hour and it depends on your data characteristics.
 When you set the bucket span, take into account the granularity at which you want to analyze, the frequency of the input data, the typical duration of the anomalies, and the frequency at which alerting is required.

 - client forwarder

 - Used for secure internal communications between various components of Elastic Cloud Enterprise and ZooKeeper.